catholic-place/kobble-data/content/home.md

 ## The Catholic Place
-Welcome to the Catholic Place, yo
+Welcome to the Catholic Place, your home for Catholic Study